cloudy-astrophysics/bug-tracker-migration-test/README.md

      '.jpg', '.old', '.out', '.patch', '.pdf', '.png', '.rfi', '.szd', '.tgz', '.txt', '.vlg', '.xz', '.zip'}
 	```
-  * So we can divide them into 3 groups:
-      1. Natively supported by github: .jpg, .png, .pdf, .txt, .zip, .gz (see [Github help docs](https://help.github.com/en/github/managing-your-work-on-github/file-attachments-on-issues-and-pull-requests))
-      2. Can be treated as .gz file: .tgz
-      3. Anything else can be treated as .txt file: .c, .cpp, .dat, .diff, .dr, .in, .ini, .inp, .old, .out, .patch, .rfi, .szd, .vlg, .xz
   * After reading all the API docs and perusing stackoverflow, it seems that there is no way to add *real* attachments using the API – however, there is a workaround:
       * Just add a link to the body of the issue to a file that is hosted elsewhere
       * Best place to host it would be in a repo dedicated to this purpose in @cloudy-bot's account, or just in the cloudy-astrophysics organization